IBM/watson-automation/README.md

 The following steps need to be performed:

 1. Clone repo
-2. Understand the BOM (bill of materials)
+2. Understand the BOM (Bill of Materials)
 3. Define `variables.yaml`
 4. Define `credentials.properties`
 5. Run `iascable build`